 In 1998 the Aviation Register of the Interstate Aviation Committee (MAK Aviaregister) granted MAI a certificate of the designer of light civil aircrafts.

 In September 2015 MAI launched a bachelor training program in Aircraft Constructruction with five directions.
-Foreign students are trained in English for 4 years under this programme.
-In addition, a contract on joint degree programmes with Nanjing University of Astronautics and Aeronautics, the largest University in China is signed.
+Foreign students are trained in English for 4 years under this program.
+In addition, a contract on joint degree programs with Nanjing University of Astronautics and Aeronautics, the largest University in China is signed.